Helping You Get Recognized For The Great Science That You Do

 Addendum: I drew a random number to select one of the commenters, and Dongmin is the winner!
 Dongmin will get the $197 course for free, and boost his/her grant writing to the next level.

-9 Responses to “The number one secret of grant writing is…”
+9 replies to "The number one secret of grant writing is…"

 My single greatest challenge in grant writing is how to consicely desceibe the experiments to fit page limit.